plone/plone.app.event/README.txt

 Build with buildout.cfg:

 $ python bootstrap.cfg -d

-$ ./bin/buildout -c buildout.cfg
+$ ./bin/buildout -c buildout.cfg  # for normal building

+- or -

+$ ./bin/buildout -c dev.cfg  # for development building with R/W checkouts

 Start:

 $ ./bin/instance fg

-Or add plone.app.event sources-ro.cfg or sources-rw.cfg to your plone 4.2
-buildout.

-Or use
-Sometime:
-Add plone.app.event egg to your instance. (eventually include a zcml file).

-Install plone.app.event and import ATContentType respectively the dexterity profiles.
+After fireing up the Zope instance, visit the ZMI and create a Plone site.
+The plone.app.event's Archetypes profile would automatically be installed due to the Products.CMFPlone branch, but please import plone.app.event's dexterity profile also.
+This way, the dexterity behaviors are registered and an example Dexterity event type is installed.